 supports the view that analyses should be based on unaggregated measures, and avoid summing all subscales.
 This is inconvenient for health care decision making which prefers a simpler approach with a unitary measure of health, but the latter results in the poor integrity of the research instrument.
-The results of this research support the multidimensionality of quality of life and suggest that questionnaires should independently measure and reflect each construct.17 Martha Nussbaum, the philosopher and classicist, asserts that her list of 'central human functional capabilities', which we will discuss further below, is, emphatically, a list of separate components.
+The results of this research support the multidimensionality of quality of life and suggest that questionnaires should independently measure and reflect each construct.17 is, emphatically, a list of separate components.
 We cannot satisfy the need for one of them by giving people a larger amount of another one.
 All are of central importance, and all are distinct in quality.
 The irreducible plurality of the lists limits the trade offs that it will be reasonable to make, and thus limits the applicability of quantitative cost-benefit analysis.18